cpigeon/pdsnd_github/README.md

 ### Files Used
 - bikeshare_2.py: python script that takes raw input and creates an interactive experience for the user and computes descriptive statistics
-- chicago.csv: contains bikeshare data for chicago
+- chicago.csv: contains bikeshare data for Chicago
-- new_york_city.csv: contains bikeshare data for new york city
+- new_york_city.csv: contains bikeshare data for New York City
-- washington.csv: contains bikeshareh data for washington
+- washington.csv: contains bikeshareh data for Washington
 - .gitignore: contains reference to *.csv files

 ### Credits